SupraTHICC/homelab-setup/README.md

         - 8989:8989
     restart: unless-stopped
 ```
 Click "Deploy the stack" and go to `http://serverIP:8989` to begin the setup.
-When you're at the Sonarr UI, click settings on the left side and then click media management.
+When you're at the Sonarr UI and have setup the authentication settings, click settings on the left side and then click media management.
 In media management click add root folder and select the folder `/data/media/tv`.
 We'll come back to Sonarr once Radarr and qBitorrent are setup.

 # Radarr